 Janome: The Brand

 After 90 years, Janome is still considered the top brand in sewing innovation.
-They are the first machine manufacturer to build a research facility.
+They were the first machine manufacturer to build a research facility, and they continue to innovate.
+A lot of other manufacturers take their design cues and new features from this company’s models today.
 The company has proven their dedication to the worldwide community by consistently introducing advanced, and long-lasting products on the market!

 Here is a list of Janome’s favorite accomplishments: